Ecksters/OoT-Interactive-Map/README.md

 Due to sheer size of the split OoT maps, to install the images, [download the zip file of the maps](https://www.mediafire.com/file/c2k3mkvxqby54lz/maps.7z/file) and extract it into a "maps" subfolder located in the same folder as the index.html file.

-This project is being worked on heavily, but you can view a recently uploaded version here: http://OoTMap.com/
+You can view a live uploaded version here: http://OoTMap.com/

 Should that domain name ever go down, the map is also hosted via Github from this repository: